graasp/docs/blog/unlisted/unlisted-staging-updates.md

 ## Apps

 - GPT versions utilized by the platform have been upgraded to the latest available versions.
+- The height of the calculator app is improved.

 <!-- Generic message -->